Just like adults, children and young people feel worried and anxious at times.

 - try not to become overprotective or anxious yourself

-- practice simple relaxation techniques with your child, such as taking 3 deep, slow breaths, breathing in for a count of 3 and out for 3.
-You'll find more guidance for helping children with anxiety on the Young Minds website
+- practise simple relaxation techniques with your child, such as taking 3 deep, slow breaths, breathing in for a count of 3 and out for 3.

 - distraction can be helpful for young children.
 For example, if they are anxious about going to nursery, play games on the way there, such as seeing who can spot the most red cars